-- 1.2.1 This document defines the HR/HHR profile-based and HHR profile-based specifications to be used within the CAP checks programme.
-Its objective is to give the stakeholders1 clarity regarding the technical details of the process of SRS image acquisition (see Figure 1). - 1.2.2 The JRC has an overarching role to be responsible for the functioning of the FWCs and for the QC of the operations, while most of the interaction necessary within the image acquisition process takes place between the FW contractor and the MS administrations (or their contractors) performing the CAP checks.
-These specifications are intended to describe these interactions. - 1.2.3 This document is available in the documentation section of the G^4CAP Web application [4]. - 1.2.4 Several references are made here to 'Guidance for on the-spot checks and area measurement' [5], to the Guidelines for Best Practice and Quality Checking of Ortho Imagery [6] and to the VHR profile-based specifications [7], which should be used in conjunction with the present document.
-Reference is also made to the terms and conditions of the FWCs for image procurement with the JRC [1].
+- 1.2.1 This document defines the HHR profile-based and HHR profile-based specifications to be used within the CAP checks programme.
+Its objective is to give the stakeholders clarity regarding the technical details of the process of SRS image acquisition (see Figure 1). - 1.2.2 The JRC has an overarching role to be responsible for the functioning of the FWCs and for the QC of the operations, while most of the interaction necessary within the image acquisition process takes place between the FW contractor and the MS administrations (or their contractors) performing the CAP checks.
+These specifications are intended to describe these interactions. - 1.2.3 This document is available in the documentation section of the GCAP Web application [4]. - 1.2.4 Several references are made here to 'Guidance for on the-spot checks and area measurement' [5], to the Guidelines for Best Practice and Quality Checking of Ortho Imagery [6] and to the VHR profile-based specifications [7], which should be used in conjunction with the present document.
+Reference for the Image providers (IPs) is also made to the terms and conditions of the FWCs for image procurement with the JRC [1].

-1 The stakeholders, or actors, are the JRC, DG AGRI and the FW Contractor/s acting as IPs and operators, and the MS administrations (or their contractor) performing the CAP checks.
+&lt;sup>2 The stakeholders, or actors, are the JRC, DG AGRI and the FW Contractor/s acting as IPs and operators, and the MS administrations (or their contractor) performing the CAP checks.

-1.2.5 Figure 1 depicts the overall process of the SRS image acquisition process, split into macroactions and coloured by the function of the type of user responsible for the single macroaction.
+1.2.5 Figure 1 depicts the overall process of the SRS image acquisition process, split into macro-actions and coloured by the function of the type of user responsible for the single macro-action.
 This document tries to follow the same flow as that shown here.